murchandamus/bitcoinops.github.io/_posts/en/newsletters/2019-03-26-newsletter.md

 ## News

-- **Version 2 P2P transport proposal:** Jonas Schnelli sent a proposed BIP to the Bitcoin-Dev mailing list that specifies an algorithm to be used to encrypt traffic between peers.
+- **Version 2 P2P transport proposal:** Jonas Schnelli sent a [proposed BIP][v2 transport] to the Bitcoin-Dev mailing list that specifies an algorithm to be used to encrypt traffic between peers.
 It also specifies some other minor changes to the creation of protocol messages, such as allowing peers to use bandwidth-saving short identifiers and eliminating the